communitytlv/communitytlv.github.io/agenda.md

         <h4 style="text-transform: uppercase;">Obviously a major malfunction...
 Lessons 35 years after the Challenger Disaster
 		<span style="color: #8d82c4;">// Robert Barron</span></h4>
-		<p>"The Space Shuttle was the most advanced machine ever designed.
+		<p>The Space Shuttle was the most advanced machine ever designed.
 It was a triumph and a marvel of the modern world.<br>
-        And on January 1986, shuttle Challenger disintegrated seconds after launch.This session will discuss how and why the disaster occurred and what lessons modern DevOps and SREs can learn."</p>
+        And on January 1986, shuttle Challenger disintegrated seconds after launch.This session will discuss how and why the disaster occurred and what lessons modern DevOps and SREs can learn.</p>
 	    </div>